MicrosoftDocs/sdk-api/sdk-api-src/content/processthreadsapi/nf-processthreadsapi-getcurrentthreadtoken.md

 ---
 UID: NF:processthreadsapi.GetCurrentThreadToken
 title: GetCurrentThreadToken function (processthreadsapi.h)
-description: Retrieves a pseudo-handle that you can use as a shorthand way to refer to the impersonation token that was assigned to the current thread.
+description: Retrieves a pseudo-handle that you can use as a shorthand way to refer to the impersonation token that was assigned to the current thread.helpviewer_keywords: ["GetCurrentThreadToken","GetCurrentThreadToken function [Security]","processthreadsapi/GetCurrentThreadToken","security.getcurrentthreadtoken"]
 old-location: security\getcurrentthreadtoken.htm
 tech.root: SecAuthZ
 ms.assetid: D56FE64F-CFE0-4BE4-BBDA-DF0B79E3E86F